Tarbagan marmot

 The tarbagan marmot (Marmota sibirica) is a species of rodent in the family Sciuridae.
 It is found in China (Inner Mongolia and Heilongjiang), northern and western Mongolia, and Russia (southwest Siberia, Tuva, Transbaikalia).
 In the Mongolian Altai Mountains, its range overlaps with that of the gray marmot.
 The species was classified as endangered by the IUCN in 2008.

 Two subspecies are recognized, M. s. sibirica and M. s. caliginosus.

 Etymology

-The etymology of the word "tarbagan" comes from Russian "тарбаган" (tarbagan), which originates from Proto-Mongolic and denotes specific rodent species; it is related to "targa", the word for beaver in the Ulch and Nanai languages.
-Other names for the tarabagan marmot include Siberian marmot and Mongolian marmot.
+The word "tarbagan" comes from Russian тарбаган (tarbagan), which originates from Proto-Mongolic and denotes specific rodent species; it is related to "targa", the word for beaver in the Ulch and Nanai languages.
+Other names for the tarbagan marmot include Siberian marmot and Mongolian marmot.